meszaros-lajos-gyorgy/arx-mod-golden-armor-fix/src/readme.txt

  Golden Armor fix
 ------------------

-Makes the golden armor visible in the questbook
+Fixes the hidden golden plate armor's visibility when worn by an entity or the player.

 --------------
  Installation